The Year of the Dog: Liforme’s special connection with China, and a Yoga Mat in support of Animal Welfare

 The Year of the Dog

 In 2017, we released a ‘Year of the Rooster’ special edition mat which we made available only in China.
 We are very happy to announce that our latest special edition is themed around the Lunar ‘Year of the Dog’.
-This time, we’re particularly excited to be making this new mat available worldwide and to be meaningfully partnering with a very important charity to raise awareness and funding in support of animal welfare.
+This time, we’re particularly excited to be making this new mat available worldwide and to have been meaningfully partnered with a very important charity to raise awareness and funding in support of animal welfare.
 We believe that many yogis would like to honour their canine companions, as well as to live in accordance with the important yama (yogic value) of Ahimsa (non-violence).

 Partnership with the RSPCA

-We’re continuing our commitment to donating to charity partners who do important work for social justice, the environment, and the rights, welfare, and safety of all living beings throughout the world.
-In this case, we’re very happy to be working with the Royal Society for the Prevention of Cruelty to Animals (RSPCA).
+We're continuing our commitment to donating to charity partners who do important work for social justice, the environment, and the rights, welfare, and safety of all living beings throughout the world.
+In this case, we’re very happy to have worked with the Royal Society for the Prevention of Cruelty to Animals (RSPCA).
 In addition to being the first global charity to be specifically concerned with the welfare of animals, the RSPCA has been especially successful in supporting legislative solutions to improving animal welfare.
 Since the founding of the organization in 1824, it has been instrumental in changing the way animals are regarded and this has had an impact the world over.
 China, in particular, is in a transitional moment with regard to the status of animals, and the RSPCA has been directly instrumental in effecting commitment from the Chinese government to enact new legislation to improve the treatment of all animals (within the agricultural industry in particular).

 Yulin Dog Meat Festival